lanl-ansi/Alpine.jl/docs/src/functions.md

 CurrentModule = Alpine
 ```

-## High-level Algorithmic Operations
+## High-level Algorithmic Functions
-These are the high-level algorithmic methods:
+These are the high-level algorithmic functions:
 ```@docs
 presolve
 global_solve